Tax or charge for the removal of household waste (TEOM or REOM)

 Tax (TEOM)

-TEOM is a tax ancillary to the property tax.
+TEOM is a tax annexed to property tax.

 The amount does not depend on the service rendered.